Jordan-Pierce/CoralNet-Toolbox/README.md

 ### Install

-Finally, install and run the toolbox:
+Finally, install and run the `toolbox`:
 ```bash
 # cmd